Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Envy and Efficiency Bound for

 \section{Envy and Efficiency Bound for \HopeGuardrail}

-We are now ready to show the bound on $\Denv$ and $\Deff$ for \HopeGuardrail, relying on the concentration guarantees and construction of $\overline{X}_{\theta}$ and $\underline{X}_{\theta}$ from \cref{sec:concentration}.
-We note that these guarantees match the envy-efficiency uncertainty principle from \cref{sec:uncertainty_principle} up to problem-dependent constants and logarithmic terms in $T$.
+We are now ready to show the bound on $\Denv$, $\Denvhind$, and $\Deff$, for \HopeGuardrail, relying on the construction of $\overline{X}_{\theta}$ and $\underline{X}_{\theta}$ from \cref{sec:concentration}.
+We note that these guarantees match the envy-efficiency uncertainty principles from \cref{sec:uncertainty_principle} up to problem-dependent constants and logarithmic terms in $T$. {Afterwards we comment on extending the distributional assumptions on $N_{t, \theta}$ to more robust settings.}